 “How did you?”

 “Google maps!
 Had some photos in there and I was a little creative when I filled in the gaps.
 On the other side of this mountain is the sea!
 It’s mean’t to be cold and windy there.
 But I made it hot and gave you a beach running along the shore.
 You should be able to access it through a path I crafted for you through the mountain over there.”
-He pointed towards a path that lead through the mountain.
+I only briefly looked at the path he was pointing at.

 “I am more interested in green lush landscapes rather than beaches.”